A Shake Shack vegan burger, vegan shake, and vegan frozen custard.

 Though the Veggie Shack and dairy-free desserts are Shake Shack's first fully vegan offerings, the restaurant has offered a single vegetarian option for a few years now.

 That item is known as the 'Shroom Burger.
 It consists of a portobello mushroom patty that's stuffed with melted muenster and cheddar cheeses, then it's breaded, and finally, deep fried.
-It's topped with lettuce, tomato, and special sauce, and it's sandwiched between two buns, making for a deliciously heart-stopping sammie.
+It's topped with lettuce, tomato, and special sauce, and it's sandwiched between two buns.

-The restaurant's crinkle-cut fries, of course, are also plant-based, unless you're ordering cheese or bacon as toppings.
+The restaurant's crinkle-cut fries, of course, are also totally vegan, unless you're ordering cheese or bacon as toppings.

-According to Seed Oil Scout, the restaurant chain exclusively uses soybean, canola oil, and sunflower oil to cook its food items, which is good to know.
-That said, a trip to Shake Shack is definitely in store for this weekend.
+According to Seed Oil Scout, the restaurant chain exclusively uses soybean, canola oil, and sunflower oil to cook its food items.

 Advertisement